Morocco · CocoVolare

 How does bargaining in the souks work?

-Bargaining is not optional: the first price is the opening of a conversation, not a final figure, and is typically inflated three or four times.
+Bargaining is part of the deal: the first price is the opening of a conversation, not a final figure, and is typically inflated three or four times.
 A useful rule is to offer between 30% and 40% of the asking price and negotiate calmly, without pressure.
 Walking around without buying first helps you calibrate real prices.

 Is it worth staying in a riad?